THE BEST ALL-AROUND ROAD BIKE WHEELS – 2016

 At least that’s the theory, or perhaps that’s my theory based on what I’ve seen over the years.
 In reality, most non-racing roadies aren’t going to know the difference and if you want more comfort, go with the 25C aero optimization be damned.
 On these wheels, you’ll still go faaaaaaaaaaaast!.

 If both performance and cost are a consideration, then I recommend the Reynolds Assault SLG as the Best Value all-around wheelset.
 Reynolds is one of just a few companies that offers a “mid-priced” all-carbon, all-around wheelset.
-While they list for far more, you can often find them around or even below US$1250, £1050, €1275 CA$1700, AU$1950.
+While they list for far more, you can often find them for around US$1250, £1050, €1275 CA$1700, AU$1950.

 Reynolds completely redesigned the Assault rims, hubs and brake pads in 2014 and they have outlived the company’s top-of-the-line and $1000 more expensive 46 Aero rim brake wheels, also newly designed in 2014 that competed with the top end Zipp, ENVE, Bontrager, Campagnolo and Easton wheelsets.